Ogopogo: Alleged sightings

 Another sighting occurred in 1989, in an area of log booms near Bear Creek.
 Ken Chaplin and his 78 year old father Clem staked out the area with a video camera.
 Chaplin caught what he described as a slim, serpent-like creature measuring up to 15 ft in length swimming approximately 75 ft from their canoe.
 The creature slapped its tail before diving, with force Chaplin described as being enough to "have killed a man if it had hit him."
 Chaplin returned to the location with his daughter a few days later and sighted the same creature again.
-These sightings were cataloged in magazines and newspapers, and appeared in an episode of Unsolved Mysteries.
-However, after analysis by local biologists, Robert Lincoln stated that the size of the animal had been overestimated.
-Lincoln concluded it was a beaver by the behavior and shape of the animal.
-Chris Bull, who ran the local fishing department, would later state it was possibly meant to grab attention from the community.
+These sightings sparked a media frenzy in which they were cataloged in a Time Magazine, and appeared in an episode of Unsolved Mysteries.
+However, the sighting was quickly dismissed by local biologists with Robert Lincoln stating Chaplin had likely exaggerated the size, and that the creature in the video was likely a beaver.
+Chris Bull a former head of the Fisheries and Oceans Canada backed up Robert's conclusion stating that sightings like Chaplin's are commonly the result of quick thinking, and misinterpretations.

 On July 24, 1992, Paul Demara videotaped "something or some things" that were "traveling just below the surface of the water at a fairly good speed," which was estimated to have been 8 kph.
 In the footage, a boat towing a water skier suddenly appears in frame and the skier falls into the water near the object.
 Within several minutes, DeMara made two other videotapes, each showing what appeared to be multiple animals in the water.
 Benjamin Radford suggested that the creature was only several otters.
-In 2005, FBI video specialist Grant Fredricks concluded that the object "was very consistent with debris from a fallen tree in the water," noting that it "very slowly bobs up and down."
+In 2005, FBI contract instructor and Certified Forensic Video Analyst Grant Fredericks concluded that the object "was very consistent with debris from a fallen tree in the water," noting that it "very slowly bobs up and down."
 He also pointed out that the alleged creature did not react to the water skier, and the skier did not seem alarmed.